hat-open/hat-core/docs/components/gateway/devices/modbus.rst

 Together with read and write processing, device continuously reports current status of communication connection and each modbus device identified by `device_id` data parameter.
-Status of modbus device identified by `device_id` is calculated according to availability of all data associated with that `device_id`: in case all data of a `device_id` are not available, that devices is considered as ``DISCONNECTED``.
+Status of modbus device identified by `device_id` is calculated according to availability of data associated with that `device_id`.
+Alailable remote device statuses:

+    * ``DISABLED``

+        Data polling is not enabled

+    * ``CONNECTING``

+        Data polling is enabled and all data read requests have resulted in timeout or haven't completed.

+    * ``CONNECTED``

+        Data polling is enabled and data with valid read request response exists.

 Polling of data values can be enabled/disabled based on `device_id`.
 Initially, polling for all remote devices is disabled and has to be explicitly enabled.